Aadhinana/solana-create-tokens/README.md

-### Voting Contract

-This is an attempt to re write ( [this](https://github.com/mcf-rocks/simple-vote-tutorial) ) with newer structure that follows the 5 file system as show [here](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/#code-structure).
+### Create Tokens using UI

+>WIP

+This is an attempt to create SPL Tokens from a webapp itself

+1. Try to create Custom tokens of a user
+2. Try to create Multisig tokens that can be minted with two people.

 ---

 Steps to get started:

 > WIP
-1. `solana-test-validator` to get the local chain running
-2.

 ---